Is Kyoto Overcrowded? Local Tips to Avoid Tourist Crowds

 James Saunders-Wyndham

-I can personally confirm that SOME of Kyoto’s most popular tourist spots have become severely overcrowded.
-The path leading up to Kiyomizu-dera (清水寺) Temple is the worst of these sightseeing spots.
+I can personally confirm that SOME of Kyoto’s popular tourist spots have become overcrowded.
+For example, the path leading up to Kiyomizu-dera Temple (清水寺) is the worst of these sightseeing spots.

 As a Kyoto resident, I regularly see it for myself.